alexpiti/GrapheneNonlinear/README.md

 ![Kerr](https://github.com/user-attachments/assets/6aa20243-7cc8-4e6f-a3f9-64e36c984992)

 **Fig.2** : Complex spectra of Kerr sigma3 (xxxx-component) of graphene, for various combinations of temperature (zero and room temperature) and inter/intraband momentum relaxation rates.
+In all cases, graphene's chemical potential (mu) is tuned to 0.3 eV, so note that sharp features appear for frequencies near 0.6 eV, i.e., when mu is tuned near the 'half photon-energy'.

 These functions have been developed and tested in MATLAB R2014a.
+I'd appreciate any comment or feedback :)

+Oh, and if you find these useful, **please cite my WIP papers** (hopefully they can be published soon)
+* [3] "Graphene optical nonlinearity: From the third-order to the non-perturbative electrodynamic regime" (DOI=10.48550/arXiv.2203.09373) and/or
+* [4] "Kerr Microcombs in Integrated Waveguide Ring Resonators enabled by Graphene Nonlinearity" (DOI=10.36227/techrxiv.171072961.17885911)

-# Full description of main function ```sigma3_Graphene_2015JLC.m```
+### Full description of main function ```sigma3_Graphene_2015JLC.m```

 This function uses the JLC formulas in [1], that go one step beyond paper [2] by SAM, allowing nonzero temperature and unequal Gi and Ge (paper [2] treats zero temperature and finite Gi==Ge, i.e., equal intra/inter-band rates.
 However, I should note that the formulas in [2] are generally more stable (non divergent) and can, of course, be converted to finite (nonzero) temperature.